Most of us spend a lot of our lives avoiding pregnancy, so how do we prepare for pregnancy?

-Remember when I said that the process of conception could be an emotional one?
+Remember, when I said that the process of conception could be an emotional one?
 Well, it’s more than accurate, and that makes it all that more important to have an open and honest line of communication with your partner.

 My husband and I felt very grateful that I was pregnant within three months of deciding to stop actively avoiding.
 Even so, I still experienced intense feelings of discouragement and frustration with each passing negative pregnancy test and the arrival of my period.

-At first, he didn’t quite understand why I was so frustrated and upset, but I had to do my best to be open and vulnerable and explain why I was feeling the way I did.
+At first, he didn’t quite understand why I was so frustrated and upset, but I had to do my best to be open and vulnerable and explain why I felt the way I did.
 Once I shared what was on my mind, he was better able to support me in the process.

 The reality is, you could get pregnant in your first cycle, or it could take an extended amount of time or various fertility treatments to see a positive line finally.
 What’s important is that you both are on the same page and dedicated to supporting each other throughout the process – whatever comes your way.